great-expectations/great_expectations/docs/reference/core_concepts/data_access.rst

       }
     }

-Working with a configured spark Execution Engine, the ``FilesDataConnector`` might translate that to the following Batch Spec:
+Working with a configured spark Execution Engine, the ``ConfiguredAssetFilesystemDataConnector`` might translate that to the following Batch Spec:

 .. code-block:: json